-The settlement with the Southern California Gas Company mandates Public Health to form a Scientific Oversight Committee to guide the Health Research Study.
+The settlement with the Southern California Gas Company required Public Health to form a Scientific Oversight Committee to guide the Aliso Canyon Disaster Health Research Study (Health Study).
+The SOC has been key to the Health Study development to date, reviewing community input, deciding on the Study's focus and priorities and developing the statement of work for the Health Study RFP.

 The Scientific Oversight Committee will: